Want to know all the pro tips for traveling by ferry from Athens to Santorini? Then, you’re reading the right text!

 Blue Star Ferries

 Blue Star Ferries is one of the leading ferry companies in Greece.
 It serves itineraries from Athens to Cyclades islands and Dodecanese islands.

-Blue Star ferries has a morning route to Santorini all year round.
+Blue Star Ferries has a morning route from Piraeus to Santorini all year round.
 This may be a lifesaver for you if you’re planning to travel to Santorini off season!

-The ferry departs from Piraeus Port at 7.25 and arrives to Santorini, 7 and a half hours later, at 14.55.
+The ferry departs from Piraeus Port at 7.25 and arrives in Santorini, 7 and a half hours later, at 14.55.
 It may also make stops to Paros, Naxos and Ios, before reaching Santorini.